The Best and Cheapest Home Insurance Companies in Illinois in 2026

 What's the average home insurance cost in Illinois?

-Illinois home insurance costs an for $350,000 in dwelling coverage.
+Illinois home insurance costs an for a policy with $350,000 in dwelling coverage.

 Average cost of home insurance in Illinois by dwelling amount